Geniye1/LD48JustBreathe/README.md

 If you look at the code and wonder "Why the hell did he program this like this?"
 It is because I was rushing and when there is rush there is no logic so stuff's just kinda haphazardly thrown together towards the end.

+The 1.0.0 download is in the Release tab, just unzip the file and run the EXE and you are on your way to absolute fun